maraisr/website/content/til/merge drivers.md

 > tl;dr have a consistent merge conflict, use merge drivers to resolve them for you

-I often faced resolving the same file, the same way.
+I often faced resolving the same file, in the same way.
 And wondered, can't git just solve this for me?

-Well you can 🥳 with a thingy called
+Well, you can 🥳 with a thingy called
-[_merge drivers_](https://git-scm.com/docs/gitattributes#_defining_a_custom_merge_driver) which are defined either per workspace, or in your `~/.gitconfig` global config — and joined with `.gitattributes` files.
+[_merge drivers_](https://git-scm.com/docs/gitattributes#_defining_a_custom_merge_driver) which are defined either per workspace or in your `~/.gitconfig` global config — and joined with `.gitattributes` files.

 All you need is an executable—`node fix-my-file.js`, `./file-resolver` etc.